mandl/LinkIt_Assist_2502/README.md

 2. [Download the Windows SDK](http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit_assist_2502/sdk_intro/index.gsp)

-3. Use a Windows maschine for updating the firmware

 4. Switch off the device and connect it to USB.
 Copy autostart.txt in the root folder